 Join the Honors program to develop the sophisticated tools needed to be competitive for top-tier graduate schools and employers.
-Take challenging coursework, attend Honors events, present at conferences, win prestigious internships, and complete an advanced capstone.
+Take challenging coursework and plan individualized learning, receive significant individual attention, attend Honors events, present at conferences, win prestigious internships, and complete an advanced capstone.
 Become a leader in the 21st globalizing world.

 2018 Graduates - Where they are now

 • Casey Johnson-Pasqua - gain theatre experience before pursuing an M.F.A.

 • Megan Majocha - Post-Baccalaureate program at National Institutes of Health (NIH) followed by plans for a Ph.D. in human genetics

 • Jehanne McCullough - J.D. program at the University of Virginia School of Law

 • Paige Watson - M.A. in Library and Information Science at the University of Maryland